Djerbahood

 Djerbahood was a street art event in which artists from all over the world gathered in the village of Erriadh on the Tunisian island Djerba to create 250 mural paintings.

 The project was established by the Itinerrance de Paris gallery in June 2014.

 The project

-The name of the project, Djerbahood, was imposed to the organizers by the giant letters THE HOOD installed by Rodolphe Cintorino at the entrance of the village, also known as El Hara Sghira or "the small neighborhood" in Arabic.
+The name of the project, Djerbahood, was imposed on the organizers by the giant letters THE HOOD installed by Rodolphe Cintorino at the entrance of the village, also known as El Hara Sghira or "the small neighborhood" in Arabic.

 In order to achieve the 250 individual and collective artistic works, the artists used over 4500 painting sprays during the gathering.